FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 ```

 ??? abstract "Assignment 3.2"
-    `AtomicCell` should also contain information about the lattice vectors &mdashreciprocal lattice vectors are derived&mdash and periodic boundary conditions.
+    `AtomicCell` should also contain information about the lattice vectors &mdash;reciprocal lattice vectors are derived&mdash; and periodic boundary conditions.
     Add these to the instantiation, knowing that the lattice vectors fall under `<structure><crystal><varray name="basis" >`.
     The boundary conditions, meanwhile, are always periodic in VASP.